 The list of portlets that are available to you depends upon your role and the permissions assigned to you.

-See "About the Control panel" on page 16.

-See "About the Portlet toolbar" on page 13.

-See "Modifying a portlet's preference settings" on page 14.

-See "Removing a portlet from the dashboard" on page 15.
+See About the Control panel, About the Portlet toolbar, Modifying a portlet's preference settings, and Removing a portlet from the dashboard.